2007-08: Petr Placek scored 10 goals with 13 assists in 49 games (including playoffs) for Rytiri Kladno's U-18 team in the Czech Republic.

 2011-12: Placek skated in 16 games for Harvard as a freshman; making the jump directly from prep school to college hockey as a 19-year-old.
 He had 1 assist and was minus-three with 6 penalty minutes.
 The Crimson finished third in ECAC Hockey with an unheard of 11 ties during the year.
 After an overtime loss to Yale in the first game of their ECAC quarterfinal series, Harvard won three straight to reach the league championship game — falling to eventual Frozen Four participant Union College.

 2012-13: Placek played 29 games for Harvard in his sophomore season.
 Primarily in a lower line role for the Crimson, he scored 2 goals and was -10 with 16 penalty minutes.
 Harvard, after losing four players early in the season, finished last in Hockey East and lost to Dartmouth in a best-of-three preliminary series in the conference tournament.

 Placek is a big forward with significant offensive skills and a willingness to use his size in small areas.
 Limited by knee and ankle injuries in his draft year, but a dominant player at the prep school level due primarily to his size, skating ability, stick handling and shooting skills, Placek has not yet developed his defensive game but should become more responsible in his defensive play and add physical strength during his college career.

-Placek is in his second year at Harvard in the 2012-13 season.
-While still fairly early in the development process, Placek's skill set, intelligence, and size all suggest he can one day be an effective, two-way forward and potential second or third line forward at the NHL level .
+Placek is in his third year at Harvard in the 2013-14 season.
+While his sophomore year may not have been an encouraging one, Placek's skill set, intelligence, and size all suggest he could one day be an effective two-way forward and potential second- or third-line forward at the NHL level.
 He will more than likely complete his college degree before attempting to break into pro hockey.